The benefits of web-based applications

 Accessible anywhere

-Unlike traditional applications, web systems are accessible anytime, anywhere, via a PC with an Internet connection, putting the user in charge of where and when they access the application.
+Unlike traditional applications, web systems are accessible anytime, anywhere and via any PC with an Internet connection.
+This puts the user firmly in charge of where and when they access the application.

 Easily customisable

-The user interface of web-based applications is easier to customise than it is in desktop applications.
-This makes it easier to update the look and feel of the application, or to customise the presentation of information to different user groups.
+The user interface of web-based applications is easier to customise than is the case with desktop applications.
+This makes it easier to update the look and feel of the application or to customise the presentation of information to different user groups.

 Accessible for a range of devices